 The EU and the United States must jointly press both Baku and Tbilisi to follow through on their commitment to meet in Tbilisi on the border issue.
 Western relations with both countries are essential at this time of tensions with Russia and Iran.
 The longer the dispute remains unresolved, Putin will use this to increase his growing influence in the region.

-The opinions expressed in this article are authors' alone, and do not necessarily reflect the views of OC Media’s editorial board.
+The opinions expressed in this article are the authors' alone and do not necessarily reflect the views of OC Media’s editorial board.